ratcave/ratcave/docs/tutorial4.rst

 While this is difficult to show without having an actual tracking system, we'll illustrate this effect and the code needed to run it by making an animation:

+.. warning:: This tutorial assumes knowledge gained from the previous tutorials.
+If you are just getting started, it's recommended to start from Tutorial 1!

 Import Pyglet and Ratcave, and Start the Window and OpenGL Context
 ------------------------------------------------------------------